JessiRidge/JessiRidge/README.md

 - 👋  Hi, I'm Jessi.
 I have a varied background.
 I have two degrees in Percussion Performace and perform as a professional orchestra musician every week with the orchestra in Tampa, Florida.
 I graduated with a Master of Music degree in Percussion Performance from New England Conservatory in Boston, MA.
 I also have studied accounting and computer science at the University of South Florida.
 In addition to my performance schedule, I am currently working freelance from my home office and continue to take courses to further my programming skills.

-- 👀  I’m interested in backend web development.
+- 👀  I’m interested in backend web development, cloud, and container technologies.

 - 🌱  Currently working in: HTML, CSS, JavaScript, and Python.
 As well as: Bootstrap, Flexbox, ReactJS, NodeJS, PostgreSQL, and MongoDB.

+- 📖  Currently studying Kubernetes (Linux Foundation Certificate Program)

 - 💞️  I’m looking to collaborate on any projects that will help me improve my skills and apply for new employment.
 I'm willing to relocate or work remotely.